4 Introduction to Microbial Genomics

 4.1 Introduction

-Microbial genomics is the identification and study of microbial genomes, their structure and composition.
 Microbial species come from diverse groups of organisms but are generally defined as organisms which are not visible to the naked eye.
-Most prominent amongst them are bacteria, which are single-celled prokaryotes with either circular and linear dsDNA genomes (up to ~14 Mbp).
+The most prominent amongst them are bacteria, which are single-celled prokaryotes with either circular and linear dsDNA genomes (up to ~14 Mbp).
 Archaea are mostly mutualistic or commensal single-celled prokaryotes with circular dsDNA genomes (~0.5 to ~5.8 Mbp).
 The often references group of protozoa, is a not phylogenetically defined grouping (often used in databases).
 They are a wide variety of free-feeding single-celled eukaryotes from the protists group with larger genomes (~2.9 to ~160 Mbp).

 Finally, viruses are understood as microbial organisms, even though they are not technically considered as “organisms”.
 Viruses lack the ability to live or replicate independently of host cells.
 They are mostly defined as infectious agents and have smaller linear or circular ssDNA, dsDNA & RNA genomes (2 kb to over 1 Mb).
-Finally, another category of viruses are retroviruses.
-These will usually be RNA viruses which can integrate into the host genome by converting to DNA.
+Another category of viruses are retroviruses.
+These will always be RNA viruses which can integrate into the host genome by converting to DNA.
 But there are also DNA viruses, which integrate into the human genome.
 There the virus can either be latent and be later triggered to activate, continuously produce virions or lose the ability to produce virions and become part of the host genome.
-An integrated genome is called a provirus and vertically inherited proviral sequences are called endogenous retroviruses (ERVs).
+An integrated genome is called a provirus and vertically inherited proviral sequences are called endogenous viral elements (EVEs).

 1. Pathogens: infectious microorganisms or agents which cause disease in the infected host.
-Usually specialized organisms with delimited ecological niches.
+Usually specialised organisms with delimited ecological niches.

 2. Commensals: non-infectious microorganisms or agents which live within a host/environment without causing harm and can be beneficial.